geetheshtg/RISE-lab-IITM/README.md

 In your terminal, to install doxygen and it's GUI:

 sudo apt-get install doxygen

 sudo apt-get install graphviz

-To open the doxygen GUI:
+To open the doxygen GUI, enter command:

 doxywizard